k2view-academy/K2View-Academy/articles/19_Broadway/04_built_in_actor_types.md

 <li>Receive its input from the output of a previous Actor and transfer it to the next Actor.</li>
 <li>Receive an external flow argument and transfer it to the next Actor.</li>
 </ul>
-<strong>Concat</strong> Actor, concatenates an array of strings and joins them with the given delimiter. <strong><br /></strong><strong>JavaScript</strong> Actor, executes the Javascript provided in the script parameter.
+<strong>Concat</strong> Actor, concatenates an array of strings and joins them with the given delimiter. <strong><br /></strong><strong>JavaScript</strong> Actor, executes the JavaScript provided in the script parameter.
 The script returns the value of the last line.</td>
 </tr>
 <tr>
 <td style="vertical-align: top;" width="210">
 <h4><a id="user-content-basic" class="anchor" href="04_built_in_actor_types.md#basic" aria-hidden="true"></a><strong>basic</strong></h4>
 </td>
 <td style="vertical-align: top;" width="433">
-<p>Actors serving as the basic building blocks for creating the Broadway flow.</p>
+<p>Actors serve as the basic building blocks for creating a Broadway flow.</p>
 </td>
 <td style="vertical-align: top;" width="600">
 <p><strong>ForLoop</strong> Actor, iterates over a range of numbers.</p>